fnune/fnune.github.io/_posts/2019-08-12-typescript-series-3-structuring-type-dependencies-in-frontend-applications.markdown

 Transformations to the underlying data necessary for a component may be done repeatedly in different components that use the same type as a parameter.
 This could affect performance, but most importantly, it could make other developers rewrite code that's already somewhere else.

-Subtly, using big types directly instead of thinking of a lean API for your components also goes against layering of your applications concerns.
+Subtly, using big types directly instead of thinking of a lean API for your components also goes against layering of your application's concerns.
 If you want to separate the presentation layer from the domain and data layers, using a type that represents your data in the presentation layer is likely to introduce coupling.

 ## An alternative